 1) Parent Income — In most cases, the single most important factor in determining Parent Contribution is the income used in the need analysis formula.
 For institutional aid, income is a reflection of a family’s cash flow.
 How a family spends its money is not a consideration; only the amount available for spending is counted, as determined by the Institutional Methodology.
 We use a modified Adjusted Gross Income (AGI).
 We add back most forms of depreciation.
 We do not subtract most losses including those from business and rental ventures, capital losses, and losses carried forward from prior years.
 Untaxed income is also included if appropriate.
 This includes but is not limited to untaxed Social Security benefits, veterans’ benefits, welfare or child support, voluntary annual contributions to tax deferred savings or retirement plans, housing and living allowances, untaxed portions of pensions or annuities, workers’ compensation, and any other form of untaxed income or benefits.

-The Institutional Methodology deducts from total income certain non-discretionary expenses such as federal taxes, state and local taxes, medical/ dental expenses not covered by insurance above a basic level, and an employment allowance in single-parent households or when both parents work.
+The Institutional Methodology deducts from total income certain non-discretionary expenses such as federal taxes, state and local taxes, medical/ dental expenses not covered by insurance at a basic level, and an employment allowance in single-parent households or when both parents work.
 Also deducted are a basic income protection allowance that is based on family size and an annual education savings allowance for younger children.
 After these allowances are deducted, the Institutional Methodology assumes a portion of any remaining income can be used for educational expenses.
 That portion increases up to a point as the remaining income gets larger.